 - Clean off the blade of the food processor and eyeball the cheese mixture to divide it into thirds.
 Place 2/3 of the mixture in one bowl and leave the remaining third in the food processor.

-- To that third, add 1 slightly generous teaspoon of port wine reduction and the remaining 1 Tablespoon of cream cheese.
+- To that third, add 1 slightly generous teaspoon of port wine reduction.
 Process until smooth, scraping the sides of the container and processing some more until the mixture is a uniform purple-y color.
 You can add a touch more of the port wine concentrate if you'd like it more purple, but I was happy with mine, so I quit there.

 For the Pecans